kirazero17/aws-fcj-workshop-tags/content/1-Preparation/New/_index.md

 1. The Output key will be **VSCodeServerCloudFrontDomainName**

-1. Open the URL Value in a new browser tab, this will open up the AWS Cloud9 environment to be used in the following labs.
+1. Open the URL Value in a new browser tab, this will open up the VSCode Server environment to be used in the following labs.

 ![](../../images/1/new/001.jpg)